Kong/terraform-provider-konnect/docs/resources/gateway_plugin_graphql_rate_limiting_advanced.md

 - `sentinel_master` (String) Sentinel master to use for Redis connections.
 Defining this value implies using Redis Sentinel.
 - `sentinel_nodes` (Attributes List) Sentinel node addresses to use for Redis connections when the `redis` strategy is defined.
 Defining this field implies using a Redis Sentinel.
 The minimum length of the array is 1 element. (see [below for nested schema](#nestedatt--config--redis--sentinel_nodes))
 - `sentinel_password` (String) Sentinel password to authenticate with a Redis Sentinel instance.
 If undefined, no AUTH commands are sent to Redis Sentinels.
 - `sentinel_role` (String) Sentinel role to use for Redis connections when the `redis` strategy is defined.
-Defining this value implies using Redis Sentinel. must be one of ["master", "slave", "any"]
+Defining this value implies using Redis Sentinel. must be one of ["any", "master", "slave"]
 - `sentinel_username` (String) Sentinel username to authenticate with a Redis Sentinel instance.
 If undefined, ACL authentication won't be performed.
 This requires Redis v6.2.0+.
 - `server_name` (String) A string representing an SNI (server name indication) value for TLS.
 - `ssl` (Boolean) If set to true, uses SSL to connect to Redis.